Ortovox Zoom+ Review

 The Zoom+ has a revert to transmit mode that is set, and the user may not turn it off.
 We discuss the usefulness of this feature in our full review.

 The Zoom+ is best for a novice or more occasional user who will benefit from the ease of use and won't miss the more complex functions that it is lacking.
+We think this is actually a larger portion of the backcountry population than many people might think.

 — Ian Nicholson